Hidennnn/PSLRecognition/README.md

 ## Modules

-augmentation.py - functions to make augmentation with flip, mirroring and resize.
+- augmentation.py - functions to make augmentation with flip, mirroring and resize.

-custom_exceptions.py - exceptions customized for project.
+- custom_exceptions.py - exceptions customized for project.

-custom_types.py - types customized for project.
+- custom_types.py - types customized for project.

-img_management.py - functions to make csv files with saved landmarks coordinates and distances.
+- img_management.py - functions to make csv files with saved landmarks coordinates and distances.

-name_files.py - functions to rename photos and move to database.
+- name_files.py - functions to rename photos and move to database.

-preprocessing.py - functions to make vectors and compute distances.
+- preprocessing.py - functions to make vectors and compute distances.

-utils.py - different functions to operate functions.
+- utils.py - different functions to operate functions.

 ## How to use?
-You just need to download labels.txt from the database, add to folder "vector_and_distances" and run program.py!
+You just need to run program.py!
 On top of the program.py you can adjust configuration.

 ## Database
 https://drive.google.com/drive/folders/1ffpiODeT87HVnRcQohv3iZg0k3i7kUay?usp=sharing - Google Drive where you can